chinloong93/nets213_project/README.md

 ## Milestone 4: Response to user
 * Pull data from database
-* Notify user of top n results
+* Notify users of top n results